Channel Orange: Accolades

 At the end of 2012, Channel Orange was named the year's best album by numerous publications, including the Chicago Sun-Times, Chicago Tribune, Billboard, Entertainment Weekly, The Guardian, the Los Angeles Times, The Sydney Morning Herald, Now, Paste, PopMatters, Slant Magazine, Spin, and The Washington Post.
 It was named "Album of the Year" in HMV's Poll of Polls, an annual survey of British journalists from national print and online publications.
 It was also voted the best album of 2012 in the Pazz & Jop, an annual poll of American critics published by The Village Voice.
 In an essay for the poll, the newspaper's Eric Sundermann deemed the victory unsurprising as Ocean "dominated most music discussions this past year" and had an equalizing effect on listeners of all music genres.
 Overall, it was the "top-ranked" album in year-end lists, according to Metacritic.

 Channel Orange also earned Ocean several industry awards.
-It won him the Album of the Year award at the 2012 Soul Train Music Awards and Outstanding Music Artist at the 2013 GLAAD Media Awards.
+It won him the Album of the Year award at the 2012 Soul Train Music Awards and Outstanding Music Artist at the 24th GLAAD Media Awards, where he tied with Adam Lambert for Trespassing.
 At the 2013 Grammy Awards, it garnered the singer nominations for Album of the Year, Best New Artist, and Record of the Year (for "Thinkin Bout You"), winning for Best Urban Contemporary Album.
 Ocean agreed to perform at the awards show only if they let him play the song he wanted, "Forrest Gump".